How to protect VBA code and VBA project

-Option ‘Unviewable VBA code’ blocks access to the VBA code, makes VBA project unviewable and disables VBA debug mode.
+The “Unviewable VBA code” option blocks access to the VBA code, makes the VBA project unviewable, and disables VBA debug mode.

-After applying this option, VBA Project and VBA code will be unviewable and unavailable in compiled application.
+After applying this option, the VBA project and the VBA code will be unviewable and unavailable in the compiled application.

 VBA code modification.

-Two options, the ‘Code obfuscation’and ‘Literals removing’, modify the VBA code in a way that remains VBA code workable but becomes crabbed and incomprehensible.
+Two options—the “Code obfuscation” option and the “Literals removing” option—modify the VBA code in a way that keeps VBA code functional but makes it scrambled and incomprehensible.

-After applying ‘Literals removing’ option, the modified VBA code becomes tied to the XCell Compiler run-time library and will be workable in compiled application only.
+After applying the “Literals removing” option, the modified VBA code becomes tied to the XCell Compiler run-time library and will only be functional in the compiled application.

-After applying all 3 options simultaneously you will get the strongest VBA code copy protection which has the following advantages:
+After applying all 3 options simultaneously you will get the strongest VBA code protection available, which has the following advantages:

-- The VBA code is unviewable and inaccessible from Excel VBA project.
+- The VBA code is unviewable and inaccessible from the Excel VBA project.